keyboardio/Kaleidoscope/README.md

 #include <Kaleidoscope-LED-ActiveModColor.h>

 void setup () {
-  USE_PLUGINS(&ActiveModColorEffect);
+  Kaleidoscope.use(&ActiveModColorEffect);

   Kaleidoscope.setup ();

   ActiveModColorEffect.highlight_color = CRGB(0x00, 0xff, 0xff);
 }
 ```

-It is recommended to place the activation (the `USE_PLUGINS` call) of the plugin
+It is recommended to place the activation (the `Kaleidoscope.use` call) of the
-last, so that it can reliably override any other plugins that may work with the
+plugin last, so that it can reliably override any other plugins that may work
-LEDs, and apply the highlight over those.
+with the LEDs, and apply the highlight over those.

-## Plugin methods
+## Plugin properties

 The plugin provides the `ActiveModColorEffect` object, which has the following
 property: